Put yourself in the master spec with the right architects

 Finally, let’s grab the optimal time to make that call

-If you’re leveraging a system of project tracking, whenever the CRM pops a spec up that lists only your competitors, that’s a pretty optimal time to make an outreach to that architectural firm.
+Suppose you’re leveraging a system of project tracking.
+In that case, whenever the CRM pops a spec up that lists only your competitors, that’s a pretty optimal time to reach that architectural firm.
 First, you want to chase a substitution request to get a bite at that apple.
 But secondly, you’d like to make that the time to review the master specification.
-And finally, that’s probably a pretty good opening to schedule a lunch and learn to try to educate the whole firm.
+And finally, that’s probably a pretty good opening to schedule a lunch and learn to educate the whole firm.